seslezak/ibecav.github.io/_posts/2018-04-28-purrrs-kitten.md

 ---
 layout: post
 title: "purrrs Like a Kitten 'til the Lake Pipes RoaR"
-date: 20 April 2018
 tags: purr magrittr pipes R tidyverse
 ---

-I really should make minimal effort to resist an opportunity to open a data analysis blog post with Beach Boys’ lyrics, but this time the temptation is overwhelming.
+28 April 2018 -- I really should make minimal effort to resist an opportunity to open a data analysis blog post with Beach Boys’ lyrics, but this time the temptation is overwhelming.
 We use the *purrr* package to show how to let your pipes roar in *R*.

 <html xmlns="http://www.w3.org/1999/xhtml">